-Spondylolisthesis is a spine condition that describes the misalignment of the vertebrae in the spine, caused by age, injury, or other spine conditions.
-This condition most commonly occurs in the lumbar (lower back) portion of the spine and results in symptoms of pain and limited range of motion in the spine.
+Spondylolisthesis is a spine condition that describes slippage of the vertebrae in the spine, which can be caused by a number of factors, including age, injury or congenital birth defect.
+This condition most commonly occurs in the lumbar (lower) portion of the spine and results in symptoms of pain and limited range of motion in the spine.
 If left untreated, this condition could result in difficulty performing daily tasks and an overall decrease in quality of life.

-If you have been diagnosed with spondylolisthesis, you should consult your physician about the treatment options available to you.
-There are several treatment options to treat the condition and reduce the pain and side effects associated with spondylolisthesis.
-Your physician can discuss your options with you and help you find the best treatment regimen for your needs and your lifestyle.
+If you have been diagnosed with spondylolisthesis, you should consult your doctor about the treatment options available to you.
+While you may be wondering if surgery will be necessary, there are several options to treat the condition and reduce the pain and side effects associated with spondylolisthesis.
+While the effects of spondylolisthesis cannot be fully reversed, an effective conservative treatment plan can help you get back to normal activities.
+The following information can help you work more closely with your doctor and help you find the best treatment plan for your needs and your lifestyle.

 Nonsurgical treatment for spondylolisthesis

-Mild cases of spondylolisthesis may respond well to conservative treatments.
+Many cases of spondylolisthesis may respond well to conservative treatments.
 Spondylolisthesis describes the occurrence of a vertebra in the spine slipping and moving in front of the vertebra below it.
-There are conservative treatment options that can help you realign your spine and strengthen the surrounding muscles to help keep the vertebrae in place.
+There are conservative treatment options that can help you improve your alignment and strengthen core muscles to better support the spine.

-The most common forms of conservative treatment for mild cases of spondylolisthesis include:
+Common forms of conservative treatment, especially for mild cases of spondylolisthesis, include:

-- Chiropractic care — Chiropractors can help realign the spine through precise spinal manipulation.
-This may help decompress an impacted nerve caused by a vertebra moving out of its designated position in the spine.
+- Chiropractic care.
+Chiropractors can help realign the spine through precise spinal adjustment.
+This may help decompress nerves affected by a vertebra moving out of its designated position in the spine.

-- Yoga — Much like physical therapy, yoga strengthens and stretches the core muscles in your back.
+- Restorative yoga.
+Much like physical therapy, yoga strengthens and stretches the core muscles in your back.
 Be sure to choose a yoga class that fits your needs and does not aggravate your condition with overexertion.

-Consult your physician about finding the right treatment option for your needs.
-Many conservative treatment methods can be combined, and may also include pain medication and steroid epidurals.
-Certain cases of mild spondylolisthesis may be effectively treated by conservative methods.
+Consult your primary care physician about finding the right treatment options for your needs.
+Many conservative treatment methods can be combined, and may also include hot and cold compresses, pain medication and spinal injection.

-If you do not find lasting relief from conservative treatments, you may start considering an alternative treatment method for your spondylolisthesis.
+If you do not find lasting relief from conservative treatments, your doctor may ask you to consider spine surgery.